utkarshg6/helpful/Redux.md

 ## Reducer Function

-- Reducer changes the state on the basis of previous state and an action.

-- A reducer is a function which takes two arguments — the current state and an action — and returns based on both arguments a new state.
+- A reducer is a function which takes two arguments — the current state and an action — and returns a new state.

 - A Reducer Function is a perfect example of a Pure Function.